 Underpinning the School’s national mission to support and promote high-quality research in the humanities and social sciences is the research and scholarship undertaken by its academic staff.
 The process of undertaking challenging research in order to extend the boundaries of knowledge across disciplines and in collaboration with researchers from around the world is critical to the School’s function as an innovative space for advanced study and its commitment to the highest standards of scholarship.

-- Link to our e-repository SAS-Space, where all SAS research outputs are available and discoverable for all
+- Our e-repository SAS-Space, where all SAS research outputs are available to all

 Fellowship applications open